AliParky/lol-analysis/README.md

 # lol-analysis

-A simple project for analyzing League of Legends data.
+A simple project for analyzing League of Legends data using the Riot Games API.

 ## Features